c3se/alvis-intro/tutorial/1_getting_started/README.md

 write our additions.

-Before we write our file we can use the options `--writable-tmpfs --fakeroot` to see what we want to put in our %post section.
+Before we write our file we can use the options `--writable-tmpfs --fakeroot` to experiment with adding stuff to the container interactively, the commands correspond roughly to what you would put the %post section of the recipe.
 ```
 [USER@alvis2 1_getting_started]$ apptainer shell --writable-tmpfs --fakeroot /apps/containers/PyTorch/PyTorch-1.13-NGC-22.09.sif
 Apptainer> conda install -y seaborn